What is TCP (Transmission Control Protocol)?

 However, the sequence number is used during connection management.
 If two entities are utilizing the connection request segment, the sequence number serves specific functions.
 For example, it specifies the first send sequence number (ISP) to be used for subsequent numbering of user data.

-The value of the acknowledge number allows the acceptance of previously received data.
+The value of the acknowledgment number allows the acceptance of previously received data.
 This field contains the value of the sequence number of the next octet expected to be received from the transmitter.
 In addition, this definition allows the acceptance of all octets up to the value of minus 1.

 The data offset field specifies the number of 32-bit aligned words that make up the TCP header.
 This field is used to determine where the info field begins.
 The reserved field consists of 6 bits that must be zero.
 These bits are reserved for future use.